vim-voom/kintterToys/README.md

 * Directories in fields "Directories:" and "Skip directories:" should be typed as absolute paths. `~` and environment variables such as `$HOME` may be used.
   To specify multiple directories, separate them with `|`.

+* Directory traversal options:
+  + `recurse`: Search all subdirectories.
+  + `xdev`: Do not descend directories on other filesystems, that is stay on the same filesystem (like find's -xdev).
+Excluded directories will be reported in the Log as "xdev-ed".
+Such directories themselves (mount points) are not excluded and may appear in Results.

+* Symbolic links are never followed during the search.

-* Directories specified in filter "Skipped dirs" are ***pruned***, that is not descended into.
+* Directories specified in filter "Skipped dirs" are skipped and *pruned*, that is not descended into.
+Such directories themselves will never appear in Results.

 * To select/deselect a filter, right-click on its tab.
 If no filters are selected, the entire directory listing will be produced.

 * When searching, selected filters are applied in the order in which they are arranged in tabs: from left tab to right tab, top row first within the tab.

-* Symbolic links are never followed during the search.

-* Character `|` works as a separator in most fields.
-It separates directories and search queries.
+* Character `|` is used to separate multiple directories and search strings in most entry fields.
+The exceptions are: when match mode is RegExp, in field "Line" in filter "Content".
 This is described in details below.

 * Leading and trailing whitespace does not matter when entering text in fields.
-  In cases where it may be necessary to include leading or trailing space, surround the string with "".
+  To include leading or trailing space in the search string, surround it with "".

 * Since this is Python 3, all strings are Unicode strings.
 File paths are converted by Python into Unicode strings.
 Unusual file names, such as file